SergBlitzen/Code-Cracker/README.md

 # Code Cracker
-An adaptation of "Code Breaker" Persona 1 minigame using Tkinter
+An adaptation of "Code Breaker" Persona 1 minigame based on Python 3.11 using Tkinter.

 Guess the code in 8 turns by changing numbers and determining it's right place.